SoftwareStackLukas/StarWarsAnalyse/README.md

 # StarWarsAnalyse

-by Lukas Sebastian Hofmann and Roberto XY
+by Lukas Sebastian Hofmann and Roberto Tejedor

 ## Why are we doing it?
 Embracing the graph-power of Neo4J.
 Neo4J is a powerful NoSQL Database which workes/builds on graph theory and is used by many big companies e.g. NASA, AirBnB, Ebay.